— The Jacob Bromwell® Story —

 BEGAN 200 YEARS AGO

-Jacob Bromwell® is a luxury specialty manufacturer of American-made kitchenware, housewares, and heritage products.
+Jacob Bromwell® is a luxury specialty manufacturer of best-in-class kitchenware, housewares, and heritage products.

 We design, manufacture, market, and distribute our own line of world-renowned products, all of which exhibit beautiful design, best-in-class craftsmanship, and long-lasting quality.
 Founded in 1819, Jacob Bromwell® proudly holds the distinction of being the oldest kitchenware and housewares manufacturer in North America, and is the oldest known manufacturer of tin and stainless steel products in the United States.
 We are a company rooted in American tradition, history, and authenticity, and even our logo is our founder's actual signature, made with his own hand.
-Our company believes in the creativity and productivity of American workers, and still today all Jacob Bromwell® products are handcrafted with pride in the USA and guaranteed for life.
-It's the way we've done it for 200 years.
+Our company believes in the creativity and productivity of American workers.
+At a time when almost all housewares companies have moved their production offshore, we are still proudly manufacturing nearly every product in our Indiana and Vermont factories, with innovative items added each year to expand our product line.

 — Built to Last —